Generalization Bounds in the Predict-then-Optimize Framework: Generalization Bounds Based on Multiclass Classification

+Notice that our definition of the Natarajan dimension above is a slight generalization of the standard definition, as we allow for functions that map to an infinite set $S$ instead of a finite set of ``labels."
+In our context, the labels correspond to the optimal decisions induced by the optimization oracle $w^\ast(\cdot)$.
+The slight generalization we consider allows us to accommodate cases when $w^\ast(\hat{c})$ is not necessarily an extreme point of $S$ (in the case of a tie).
 The Natarajan dimension is a measure for the richness of a hypothesis class.
-In Theorem \ref{Main_Theo}, we show that the Rademacher complexity for the SPO loss can be bounded as a function of the Natarajan dimension of $w^*(\mathcal{H}):= \{x \mapsto w^\ast(f(x)) : f \in \calH\}$.
-The proof follows a classical argument and makes strong use of Massart's lemma and the Natarajan lemma.
+In Theorem \ref{Main_Theo}, we show that the Rademacher complexity for the SPO loss can be bounded as a function of the Natarajan dimension of $w^*(\mathcal{H}):= \{x \mapsto w^\ast(f(x)) : f \in \calH\}$ and the number of extreme points of $S$.
+The proof, in Appendix \ref{sec:proofthm2}, follows a classical argument and makes strong use of Massart's lemma and the Natarajan lemma.

 \begin{theorem} Suppose that $S$ is a polyhedron and $\mathfrak{S}$ is the set of its extreme points.
 Let $\calH$ be a family of functions mapping from $\calX$ to $\bbR^d$.
 Then we have that